atlassian-archive/landkid/TESTING.md

 ## Deploy to dev instance

-For testing purposes, we recommend to use the [dev](https://atlassian-frontend-landkid.dev.services.atlassian.com/current-state/) instance.
+For testing purposes, we recommend using the [dev](https://atlassian-frontend-landkid.dev.services.atlassian.com/current-state/) instance.

 (For strict local dev loop, see this [document](https://bitbucket.org/atlassian/atlassian-frontend-landkid-deployment/src/master/development.md) )